fbk-most/fbk-most.github.io/_people/luca-gaeta.md

 order: 0
 ---

-Luca Gaeta is a Visiting research fellow at the [MoST research unit](/) where he studies urban hybrid spaces and related planning issues.
+As a visiting research fellow at the [MoST research unit](/), Luca Gaeta analyzed urban hybrid spaces and related planning issues between March and June 2025.

-Beyond visiting [FBK](https://www.fbk.eu/), Luca is a full professor of urban planning at Politecnico di Milano, [Department of Architecture and Urban Studies]( (https://www.dastu.polimi.it/), and was chair of the PhD programme in Urban planning, design and policy until December 2024.
+Beyond visiting [FBK](https://www.fbk.eu/), Luca is a full professor of urban planning at Politecnico di Milano, [Department of Architecture and Urban Studies](https://www.dastu.polimi.it/), and was chair of the PhD programme in Urban planning, design and policy until December 2024.